 Kindergarten through twelfth grade: All students must adhere to the state of Virginia’s School & Day Care Minimum Immunization Requirements for Entry into School:

 Documentary proof shall be provided of adequate age appropriate immunization with the prescribed number of doses of vaccine indicated below for attendance at a public or private elementary, middle or secondary school, child care center, nursery school, family day care home or developmental center.
-Vaccines must be administered in accordance with the harmonized schedule of the Centers for Disease Control and Prevention, American Academy of Pediatrics, and American Academy of Family Physicians and must be administered within spacing and age requirements (available at http://www.vdh.virginia.gov/Epidemiology/Immunizations/acip.htm).
+Vaccines must be administered in accordance with the harmonized schedule of the Centers for Disease Control and Prevention, American Academy of Pediatrics, and American Academy of Family Physicians and must be administered within spacing and age requirements.

-Diphtheria, Tetanus, & Pertussis (DTaP, DTP, or Tdap) - A minimum of 4 doses.
+Diphtheria, Tetanus, & Pertussis (DTaP, DTP, or Tdap) - A minimum of 4 properly space doses.
 A child must have at least one dose of DTaP or DTP vaccine on or after the fourth birthday.
-If the child has received six doses of DTaP or DTP before the fourth birthday, additional doses are contraindicated.
 DT (Diphtheria, Tetanus) vaccine is required for children who are medically exempt from the pertussis containing vaccine (DTaP or DTP).
 Adult Td is required for children 7 years of age and older who do not meet the minimum requirements for tetanus and diphtheria.
-Effective July 1, 2006, a booster dose of Tdap vaccine is required for all children entering the 6th grade.
-This immunization is also required for new students grades 7th through 11th.
+A booster dose of Tdap vaccine is required for all children entering the 7th grade.

 Haemophilus Influenzae Type b (Hib) Vaccine - This vaccine is required ONLY for children up to 60 months of age.
 A primary series consists of either 2 or 3 doses (depending on the manufacturer) followed by a booster dose at age 12-15 months.
 However, the child’s current age and not the number of prior doses received govern the number of doses required.
 Unvaccinated children between the ages of 15 and 60 months are only required to have one dose of vaccine.